wormdotdev/worm.dev/content/blog/creatine/index.md

 - 1. Creatine does not increase fat mass [^Antonio2021].
 It's not adipose tissue that then has to be lost with a caloric deficit.
 It will go away when/if you stop supplementing creatine.
 - 2. Muscles looking bigger tends to be more aesthetically pleasing than other kinds of weight gain.
 You "carry it" differently.
 - 3. The water retention will cap when your cells are saturated with creatine.
+Unlike fat gain, there is an upper bound.

-- 4. It is not that much, compared to total body water and your baseline weight.
+The fluid retention is not seen in everyone, and it is a minor increase compared to total body water and your baseline weight.
+But, you'll have to decide if the possibility is significant or the effect adverse.

+---

-Am I at higher risk for muscle injury?
+Are we at higher risk for muscle injury?
 Dehydration?
 Muscle cramping?

 - No to all of the above.
 In fact, studies have demonstrated less incidence of cramping, heat illness, dehydration, muscle strain, total injuries, and missed practices in those taking creatine [^Kreider2017].

+---

 What about hair loss?
 There was that one study that showed increased DHT, right?

 - One study showed an increase in DHT in rugby players given creatine [^vanderMerwe2009].
 This result has not been replicated and there are many factors, including exercise, that may contribute to DHT fluctuations.
 In other studies, creatine has not been shown to affect testosterone (free or total), or DHT [^Antonio2021].

+---

+I have seen anecdotal accounts of insomnia resulting from creatine supplementation.
+This is not implausible at its face, due to the interactions with adenosine compounds.
+I am unable to find any studies looking at this outcome.

+---

 ## Legality

 Is it banned in any sports?

-- No. There was controversy in the 1990s but it is impossible to ban supplementation because it is found in meat.
+- No. There was controversy in the 1990s but it is not feasible to ban supplementation because it is found in meat and produced by multiple cell types in our bodies.

 ## Personal Experience and Wrapping Up

 So, bottom line: should you take it?

 Well, this blog is not medical advice.
 Keep in mind that long term data (more than 5 years) on the effects of supplementation are lacking, and creatine is not studied fully in many medical conditions, including renal disease.
-There may be an alternate pathway the body uses to metabolize creatine when it cannot excrete it, as in advanced renal disease.
+There may be an alternate pathway the body uses to metabolize creatine when it cannot excrete it, as in advanced renal disease, that could potentially result in harm.

 I consider myself an amateur or hobbyist exerciser, not elite in any sport.
 I already took creatine even before this deep dive.
 Anecdotally, I notice a difference when I take it.
 I feel stronger and more capable in my workouts.
 I do feel like there is a little bit more "bulk" to my muscles, I suspect from a little bit of water retention, but it is nothing that anybody else likely notices or has commented on.
 I can say that I will continue to take it, and even more confidently after the research I've done here.